Have you ever noticed strange electronic phenomena happening in your presence? Better yet, are you turning on/off street lights when you walk by?

 She says that unlike other paranormal phenomena, this phenomenon, called Street light interference, does not depend on belief or disbelief of the people themselves.
 It just happens and leaves its “victim” in confusion and sometimes even fear.

-Although these testimonies vary in description, many are still being recorded and continue to baffle researchers.
+Although these testimonies vary in contents, many are still being recorded and continue to baffle researchers.

-Electrical engineer Bill Beaty thinks that perhaps people who experience this phenomenon are actually similar to “walking generators“.
+Electrical engineer Bill Beaty thinks that it could be possible that people who experience this phenomenon are actually similar to “walking generators“.
 That is, their bodies produce a significant amount of static electricity, which can affect the operation of street lights.

-Many people, for example, produce static electricity, shuffling their feet on the carpet.
+Many people produce static electricity by shuffling their feet on the carpet.
+It’s just one of many examples.
 Beaty said that some people are able to produce electricity, “getting” electrons from the air with each breath.

 In addition, Beatty admitted that he understands that this theory sounds like complete nonsense.

 “There are lots of very strange, incredible things.
 Some people manage to find the explanation for them and then get the Nobel Prize.”

 And yet, some of these phenomena don’t get any feasible explanations, leaving us to wonder and speculate for a long time.
 Sometimes, we even just write them off as oddities.
 In this case, I think the jury is still out.

 What do you think?
 Have you ever experienced this odd phenomenon or do you know someone who did?
 Have you noticed that street lights turn on or turn off as you approach them for no obvious reason?
 We would love to hear about your experiences.
 Please share them with us in the comment section below.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.